animuslabs/boid-docs/docs/faq.md

 When did BOID start?

-Boid was created by the founder John H.z+
+Boid was created by the founder John Heeter in 2017.

 Why was Boid Created?